qiuzhen8484/COVID-DA/README.md

   ```

 # Citation
-If you find the dataset useful, please cite the following paper:
+If you find the COVID-DA dataset useful, please cite the following paper:
 ```
 @article{zhang2020covidda,
     title={COVID-DA: Deep Domain Adaptation from Typical Pneumonia to COVID-19},